 Useful read: What is Gigabit LTE?

 This elevated performance is starting to enter the orbit of 5G, or at least its nebulous early definitions.
-However, current expectations are that true 5G will offer speeds of around 10 to 20 times as fast, and will incorporate a range of new technologies and spectrum frequencies that will dramatically improve response times and capacity.
+However, current expectations are that true 5G will offer speeds of up to 10 to 20 times as fast, and will incorporate a range of new technologies and spectrum frequencies that will dramatically improve response times and capacity.